learn-co-curriculum/swift-intro-from-objc/README.md

 ##### Xcode 7.1 & Swift 2.1 (released Oct 21, 2015)

 These lessons are written for the latest version of the Swift programming language (2.1) that is included in Xcode 7.1 and later.
 It is strongly recommended that you update to Xcode 7.1 or later for working on these labs.
-If you are unsure which version of Xcode you have installed, select "About Xcode" from the taskbar when Xcode is the active application on your machine.
+If you are unsure which version of Xcode you have installed, select `Xcode -> About Xcode` from the taskbar when Xcode is the active application on your machine.

 ##### System Recommendations